 Close Menu

-Enhancing Aircraft Fuel Efficiency and Safety with Anti-Ice Systems
+Increase Aircraft Fuel Efficiency and Safety with Anti-Ice Systems

 Ice formation during flight poses significant challenges, impacting both costs and safety.
 On snowy winter days, de-icing trucks are a common sight at airports, ensuring aircraft surfaces are clear before take-off.
 Yet, the need for ice removal persists during flights, particularly when traveling at high speeds with visible moisture in the air.
 At temperatures below 50°F (10°C), ice can accumulate on critical surfaces such as wings, stabilizers, and engine intakes, affecting aerodynamics and adding extra weight.